LeoIta/Angular/src/documentation/routing.md

 ## How to set basic routing

-In order to set basic routing for some views, we need to add as argument of `const routes: Routes = [];` one object, for each routing, with parameters:
+In order to set basic routing for some views, you need to add as argument of `const routes: Routes = [];` one object, for each routing, with parameters:

 - `path` to define the URL to be display conntected with the component define in the next property
 - `component` to define which view (component) to display for that particular URL (`path`)